 When enfleurage is done properly, you can produce some lovely scented oils that can be added to perfumes and skincare products to make them unique.
 Also, you don’t need to spend much money on specialist equipment to have a go at enfleurage, but it does take time and patience.

 On the downside, unless you have a good flower supplier it can only be made when the flowers are in season.
 Also, if you are buying flowers for this method, be sure to find a good supplier of nice smelling flowers.

 Most of the flowers you’ll find in your local grocery store are bred to look good, not necessarily smell good.
 So if you want good quality enfleurage, be sure to pick smelly flowers, so to speak.

 But if you want my personal opinion of this method, then I’ll share it.
 I’m not in love with this.
 I’m glad I learned about it, as well as tried my hand at making it.
 But it’s doubtful I will spend much time making enfleurage.

 I think I’ll just enjoy my beautiful flowers, for now.
 But I’m definitely not done with perfuming.
-Take a look at some of my other perfume recipes, if you liked this you’ll love them.
+Take a look at how to make some of my other perfumes, if you liked this you’ll love them.

 Don’t forget to check us out on social media.
 I’m active on Facebook, Instagram, YouTube, Pinterest, and Twitter!
 You can also sign up for our newsletter to be the first to hear about new posts and exclusive offers.